Vestmannaeyjar Volcanic System | Dr John Seach

 Further reading

-Mattsson, Hannes, and Ármann Höskuldsson.
+Mattsson, Hannes, and Armann Hoskuldsson.
 "Geology of the Heimaey volcanic centre, south Iceland: early evolution of a central volcano in a propagating rift?."
-Journal of volcanology and geothermal research 127.1-2 (2003): 55-71.
+Journal of Volcanology and Geothermal Research 127.1-2 (2003): 55-71.

 Moore, James G. "Structure and eruptive mechanisms at Surtsey Volcano, Iceland."
 Geological Magazine 122.6 (1985): 649-661.

-Vestmannaeyjar Volcano Eruptions
+Vestmannaeyjar Eruptions

-1973 (Heimaey), 1963-67 (Surtsey), 1896 (near Hellisey), 1637-38 (near Heimaey?).
+1973 (Heimaey), 1963-1967 (Surtsey), 1896 (near Hellisey), 1637-1638 (near Heimaey?).
+Older eruptions are not accurately dated.